bitovi/academy/src/advanced-typescript/04-mapped-types/mapped-types.md

 - `symbol` is a proper subset of `string`
 - `number` and symbol are mutually exclusive

 In order for TypeScript to provide type safety, it has to be able to differentiate between the keys passed in.
-If the indexer's values have the same types, it doesn’t matter.
+If the indexer’s values have the same types, it doesn’t matter.

 ```ts
 type IndexerDifferentSameValue = {